 - minimum regulatory capital requirements imposed under the Capital Adequacy Framework (Capital Components) and the Capital Adequacy Framework for Islamic Banks (Capital Components) issued by the BNM, which basically fulfil Basel III capital adequacy requirements.
 The guidelines require banking institutions to maintain a minimum risk-weighted total capital ratio of 8 per cent at all times at entity, global and consolidated levels; and

-- reporting requirements on financial institutions with regard to their Basel III leverage and liquidity prior to formal implementation of the new standards.34
+- reporting requirements on financial institutions with regard to their Basel III leverage and liquidity prior to formal implementation of the new standards.35

 In November 2012, the BNM issued its regulatory capital adequacy framework (Capital Adequacy Framework (Capital Components) (2012 Framework)), implementing the Basel III reforms.
 The capital requirements promulgated by the BNM provided that banking institutions were required to maintain the following minimum capital ratios for the calendar years stated: a Common Equity Tier 1 (CET1) capital ratio of 3.5 per cent in 2013, 4 per cent in 2014 and 4.5 per cent in 2015; a Tier 1 capital ratio of 4.5 per cent in 2013, 5.5 per cent in 2014 and 6 per cent in 2015; and a total capital ratio of 8 per cent from 1 January 2013 onwards.
 The 2012 Framework provided that these capital requirements would be supplemented by a leverage ratio, an LCR and a net stable funding ratio (NSFR).
 Further, banking institutions were required to maintain additional capital buffers above the minimum CET1, Tier 1 and total capital ratios set out above in the form of a capital conservation buffer and a countercyclical capital buffer based on a percentage of total risk-weighted assets.

-The implementation of Basel III standards remained a key focus of banks' regulatory and supervisory activities in 2018.
+The implementation of Basel III standards remained a key focus of banks' regulatory and supervisory activities.
 The leverage ratio requirement took effect on 1 January 2018 with a minimum ratio of 3 per cent.
 The NSFR requires banks to maintain sufficient stable funding in relation to their asset profile and off-balance sheet obligations over a one-year horizon.
 While most banking institutions are expected to be well-positioned to meet the NSFR minimum requirement of 100 per cent, the BNM is conducting further work on the liquidity risk management practices of banking institutions as additional input to the finalisation of the NSFR requirements.
-Although progress in the implementation of NSFR globally remains uneven, the Bank remains committed to its implementation in Malaysia.
-In July 2019, the BNM issued the Net Stable Funding Ratio Guidelines, which will come into effect on 1 July 2020.38 However, the minimum NSFR will initially be lowered to 80 per cent and banking institutions will be required to comply with the 100 per cent requirement from 30 September 2021.39
+Although progress in the implementation of NSFR remains uneven globally, the BNM remains committed to its implementation in Malaysia.
+In July 2019, the BNM issued the Net Stable Funding Ratio Guidelines, which came into effect on 1 July 2020.37 However, the minimum NSFR will initially be lowered to 80 per cent and banking institutions will be required to comply with the 100 per cent requirement from 30 September 2021.38

 On 5 February 2020, the BNM issued a policy document on the Domestic Systemically Important Banks (D-SIBs) Framework for D-SIBs, which sets out BNM's assessment methodology to identify D-SIBs in Malaysia, and the inaugural list of D-SIBs.
 D-SIBs refer to banks whose distress or failure have the potential to cause considerable disruption to the domestic financial system and the wider economy.
 Higher capital requirements introduced for such banks will complement the regulatory framework in place to mitigate the risks posed by D-SIBs to the stability of the Malaysian financial system and the wider economy.
 A D-SIB is required to maintain higher capital buffers to meet regulatory capital requirements that include a higher loss absorbency requirement.
 This serves to increase a D-SIB's capacity to absorb losses, thereby reducing its probability of distress or failure during periods of stress.
 In turn, this will contribute to a safer and more resilient Malaysian financial system.
-As at April 2020, the banking groups identified as D-SIBs are Public Bank Berhad, CIMB Group Holdings Berhad and Malayan Banking Berhad.40
+At the time of writing, the banking groups identified as D-SIBs are Public Bank Berhad, CIMB Group Holdings Berhad and Malayan Banking Berhad.39

 iv Recovery and resolution